“Klaatu barada nikto!”

 As the film passes its 70th anniversary, The Day the Earth Stood Still remains one of the most respected science fiction films ever made.
 It was also one of the first.

-Fans of Patricia Neal may be surprised that she signed on to do this film: Pat and sci-fi seem a little incongruous.
+Fans of Patricia Neal may be surprised that she signed on to do the film: Pat and sci-fi seem a little incongruous.
 Pat herself was more than a little surprised when she was offered the female lead in The Day the Earth Stood Still.
 But her realistic performance anchors the film.
 It’s Pat’s performance that keeps our disbelief suspended throughout The Day the Earth Stood Still, no small feat considering the onscreen happenings.

 Let’s get to the plot, then go behind the scenes of the film, and all about how Patricia Neal managed to juggle movie stardom, marriage, and motherhood.